Depression is a Liar

 Depression is a liar, and it can be convincing.
 Many of us personally know depression.
 Maybe you’ve even received a diagnosis, making sense of the desperation that has claimed your mind and body.
 The problem is that it’s difficult to distinguish ourselves from this insidious monster that’s falsely disguised as an honest friend.

 Depression is a monster that conspires against our very beings, sucking the life from our once well minds, informing us that it alone knows the truth of who and what we are.
 Listening to its lies only makes it stronger, allowing it to blind us to reality, replacing our inner peace with chaos and confusion.

 Above all, depression is a liar.
-There is no merit to its words, to the messages it feeds your brain.
-You are not one in the same.
+There is no merit to its words, to the messages, it feeds your brain.
+You are not one and the same.
 You are still who you once were.